yoavgur/BonaFide/README.md

 Code for reproducing the results of the **BonaFide** paper on chain-of-thought faithfulness in language models.

 This repository contains the full pipeline for building BonaFide-style labeled CoT data — generation, LLM-judge analysis, label extraction, and dataset filtering — together with the faithfulness metric implementations evaluated in the paper.
-Experimental notebooks, annotation UI, internal analysis scripts, and the raw dataset CSVs themselves have been omitted.

 <br clear="right"/>

-Code for reproducing the results of the **BonaFide** paper on chain-of-thought faithfulness in language models.

-This repository contains the full pipeline for building BonaFide-style labeled CoT data — generation, LLM-judge analysis, label extraction, and dataset filtering — together with the faithfulness metric implementations evaluated in the paper.
-Experimental notebooks, annotation UI, internal analysis scripts, and the raw dataset CSVs themselves have been omitted.

 See the complete BonaFide dataset and leaderboard on [HuggingFace](https://huggingface.co/collections/yoavgurarieh/bonafide), and the paper on [arXiv](https://arxiv.org/pdf/2605.25052)!